Free vs Paid ATS Resume Checkers: What Actually Helps in 2025

 Free baseline checklist:

-• Clean sections: Work Experience, Education, Skills
+• Standard section headers: Summary, Work Experience, Education, Skills.

-• ~70% of core JD phrases present (mirrored naturally)
+• ~70% of core JD phrases present (mirrored naturally).

 Where Paid Checkers Add Value (and Where They Don’t)

 Not worth it: “Use more action verbs.
-Your score is now 98%.”
+Score now 98%.”

-Worth it: “Replace ‘managed onboarding’ with ‘standardized runbooks → cut activation time 34% (N=2.1k users).’”
+Worth it: “Replace ‘managed onboarding’ with ‘standardized runbooks; cut activation time 34% (N=2.1k users).’”

 • ❌ “Handled customer issues.” → ✅ “Resolved 120+ tickets/mo; cut first-response time 28%.”

-• ❌ “Led meetings with stakeholders.” → ✅ “Facilitated weekly CS+Eng triage; reduced P1 escalations by 31%.”
+• ❌ “Led stakeholder meetings.” → ✅ “Ran weekly CS–Eng triage; reduced P1 escalations 31%.”

 • ❌ “Improved onboarding.” → ✅ “Introduced checklists + in-app guides; TTV 9→6 days (Q2).”